-The goal of the Iowa HCBS AIDS/HIV waiver is to provide community alternatives to institutional services.
-Through need-based funding of individualized supports, eligible participants may maintain their position within their home and community rather than default placement within an institutional setting.
+The goal of the Iowa HCBS Brain Injury (BI) waiver is to provide community alternatives to institutional services.
+Through need-based funding of individualized supports, eligible participants may maintain their position within their homes and communities rather than default placement within an institutional setting.
 The Iowa Department of Human Services (DHS) Iowa Medicaid Enterprise (IME) is the single state agency responsible for the oversight of Medicaid.

 Individuals access waiver services by applying to their local DHS office or through the online DHS benefits portal.
-Each individual applying for waiver services must meet nursing facility (as defined in 42 CFR §440.40 and 42 CFR §440.155) level of care.
-IME's Medical Services Unit (MSU) is responsible for determining the initial level of care assessments for all applicants, and level of care revaluations for fee-for-service participants.
+Each individual applying for waiver services must meet nursing facility (as defined in 42 CFR §440.40 and 42 CFR §440.155) and intermediate care facility for individuals with intellectual disabilities (ICF/IID) (as defined in 42 CFR §440.150) level of care.
+IME's Medical Services Unit (MSU) is responsible for determining the initial level of care for all applicants, and level of care revaluations for fee-for-service participants.
 MCOs are responsible for conducting level of care reevaluations for their members, with IME having final review and approval authority for all reassessments that indicate a change in the level of care.
 Further, the MCOs are responsible for developing and implementing policies and procedures for ongoing identification of members who may be eligible for waiver services.
 In the event there is a waiting list for waiver services at the time of initial assessment, applicants are advised of the waiting list and that they may choose to receive facility-based services.